We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 The Space Pirates

 Following the futuristic space ship frolicks of The Seeds of Death, we launch straight into more futuristic spaceship stuff.
-Love model work though.
+Lovely model work though.

 Blimey we get to 16 minutes before the TARDIS arrives!
 The costume department has really out done itself with Zoe's outfit.
 Shorts and boots.
 Fab.